snmslavk/WPF-Keyboard-Control/README.md

 # WPF on screen keyboard control

 This is a component for WPF applications

-I works under .Net Framework 4
+It works under .Net Framework 4

 # How to use
 ## Getting started